sh4rmini/terms/documents/TERMS_BOUNTY_PILOT.md

 -   be able to download and install node runner software.
 Although we offer discretionary support, we are not responsible for any issues with your installation during the Pilot;

--   have and provide your ETH (Ethereum) Wallet address where we can make the payments;
+-   have and provide your ETH (Ethereum) Wallet address where we can make the monthly payments;

 -   comply with node runner software terms & conditions at [https://mysterium.network/terms-conditions/](https://mysterium.network/terms-conditions/)

 -   have a residential IP (Datacenter IPs will be excluded);

--   your OS has to be active and running node desktop app and have an active Internet connection
+-   Allow for live traffic from our business partners to run through your residential IP

+-   Pay for and have access to streaming services such as Netflix, BBC One, Hulu, Amazon Prime, etc

 -   not be employed or associated with NetSys Inc. or its affiliates